Ohio Trust and Will Lawyer

 What is a Will?

-Your will must go through probate after you pass away.
-Once it clears probate, the executor will distribute your property according to your instructions.
+Your will must go through probate court after you pass away.
+Once it clears probate, the estate executor will distribute your property according to your instructions.

 Probate can be avoided.
-A Trust is a good tool for doing that, and providing direction during your lifetime as well as upon your passing.
+A living trust is a good tool for doing that and providing direction during your lifetime as well as upon your passing.

 What is a Trust?